melezhik/Cromtit/README.md

 # Web console

-Cromtit exposes a web UI to track projects crontab runs and reports:
+Cromtit exposes a web UI to track projects, cron jobs and reports:

 http://127.0.0.1:6000